 At the Gorilla Wild Research Station, visitors become investigators, asking questions such as do gorillas have friends and where do they like to hang out.
 They can also take a personality quiz to find out which gorilla they are most like, and try out their gorilla communication skills.
 Wild Research is a partnership between Miami University’s Project Dragonfly and the Zoo funded by the National Science Foundation.

-Raised by surrogate humans and later introduced to surrogate gorilla moms M’Linzi and Mara.
+Gladys was raised by surrogate humans and later introduced to surrogate gorilla moms M’Linzi and Mara.
+She’s a young gorilla with shaggy hair and a round body shape.
+She’s very playful & likes to carry younger gorillas around.

 Samantha hangs out near caves, also in grassy area under tree, left of stream.
 Pink spot on lower lip, looks like tongue sticking out.
 Grayest hair of the group (she’s the oldest)

 Mother of Mara and surrogate mother to Gladys.
-She has a large, harmless lump on her chin and a low brow that makes it look like she’s frowning.
-She sits up on the tree and holds her hand to her head often.
+She has lots of gray hair and a low brow which makes it look like she’s frowning.
+She often sits in a tree adn holds her hand to her head.

 Daughter of M’Linzi and second mom to Gladys.
 She sits on the tree a lot and often likes to be alone.
-She has puffy gray sideburns, is smaller than other females with a lanky thin body.
+She has puffy gray sideburns, is smaller than other females.

-Chewie is an active gorilla who travels around the yard a lot and climbs into moat.
+Chewie is an active gorilla who travels around the yard a lot.
 She has lots of rings and wrinkles around her eyes and nose and lots of black hair.